AudioBible/AudioBible/README.md

 ## Are you some kinda clown or something?

-## Because that's what they(working for satan) make you out to be, a fool!
+## Because that's what they(who do the will of the devil) make you out to be, a fool!

 ## WAKE UP!